South Carolina: Facts and Figures

-South Carolina’s exports reach across the globe, totalling $31.5 billion worth of goods in 2022.
-Top export markets include China, Germany, Canada, and the United Arab Emirates, with South Carolina’s manufacturing prowess in vehicles and machinery driving these exports.
+South Carolina’s exports reach across the globe, totaling $45 billion worth of goods and services annually.
+Top export markets include China, Germany, Canada, and Mexico, with South Carolina’s manufacturing prowess in vehicles and machinery driving these exports.
 Its coastal location and ports help to fuel export growth and international business opportunities.
 More than 580,000 jobs in South Carolina are also supported by international trade, with new jobs created every day.

 Job Creation